 - For entry to the MA (Hons) at the University of Edinburgh you need 4 Highers at ABBB (first sitting) or 4 or 5 Highers at AABB or ABBBB (two sittings) including English plus National 5 Maths at B.

-- For entry to the BSc at the University of Stirling you need 4 Highers at AABB (first sitting) or AAAB (two sittings) including English at B plus Maths at National 5.
+- For entry to the BSc at the University of Stirling you need 4 Highers at AAAB (first sitting) or AAAA (two sittings) including English plus Maths at National 5.